← The journal Vertical M&A Guides February 19, 2026

 The cooperative culture matters.
 Credit union buyers often value mission alignment.
 If your company has a genuine commitment to the credit union philosophy of member service, this resonance can be a differentiator in a sale process, particularly when competing with offers from pure financial buyers.

 Consider the timing.
-The current merger wave is creating immediate demand for integration and modernisation technology.
+The current merger wave is creating immediate demand for integration and modernization technology.
 This demand may moderate once the largest mergers are digested.
-Similarly, the interest rate environment is creating both challenges (lower loan volumes) and opportunities (greater focus on operational efficiency) that affect buyer appetite.
+Similarly, the interest rate environment creates both challenges, such as lower loan volumes, and opportunities, such as a greater focus on operational efficiency.

 Prepare for extended diligence on regulatory compliance.
 Acquirers in the financial services technology space will conduct particularly thorough diligence on your compliance posture, data security practices, and regulatory relationships.
 Address any gaps proactively.

-The credit union and community banking software market is at a crossroads.
-Institutional consolidation is reducing the number of potential customers while simultaneously increasing the technology needs of each surviving institution.
-Digital transformation, regulatory complexity, and competitive pressure from fintech challengers are all driving demand for sophisticated software solutions.
-For founders who have built products that serve this market, the combination of strategic and financial buyer interest creates a favourable environment for transactions.
+The credit union and community banking software market is in transition.
+Institutional consolidation is reducing the number of potential customers while increasing the technology needs of many surviving institutions.
+Digital transformation, regulatory complexity, and competitive pressure from fintech challengers are all driving demand for better software.
+For founders who have built products that serve this market, the combination of strategic and financial buyer interest can create a favorable environment for transactions.

-Valuations in the sector reflect the high switching costs, regulatory-driven demand, and recurring revenue characteristics that buyers prize, with revenue multiples of 6x to 12x ARR and EBITDA multiples of 15x to 25x for well-positioned companies.
-The key to maximising value is demonstrating deep core system integration, strong customer retention, and a credible path to growth in an evolving market.
+Valuations in the sector reflect the high switching costs, regulatory-driven demand, and recurring revenue characteristics that buyers prize.
+The key to maximizing value is demonstrating deep core system integration, strong customer retention, and a credible path to growth in an evolving market.

 Whether you are exploring a sale today or positioning for one in the coming years, understanding the dynamics of this market is essential.
-The institutions you serve are transforming, and the technology companies that support that transformation are among the most sought-after assets in financial services software.
-Positioning your company as a critical enabler of that transformation, with defensible integration depth, strong retention, and a clear growth narrative, will ensure you attract the right buyers at the right valuation.
+The institutions you serve are transforming, and the technology companies that support that transformation can be attractive assets in financial services software.
+Positioning your company as a critical enabler of that transformation, with defensible integration depth, strong retention, and a clear growth narrative, can help attract the right buyers at the right valuation.

 Considering a transaction?